Chiropractic Care with Acupressure

 Acupressure increases the circulation of both blood and healing energy through the spinal column.
 This relaxes the back muscles and eases chiropractic adjustments, helping them to last longer.

-On this page, you’ll learn more about Acupressure and how it integrates with Chiropractic care.
+On this page, you’ll learn more about Acupressure and how it integrates with chiropractic care.
 You’ll also find Self-Acupressure Chiropractic Points that you can use right away, both for yourself and others.
-Then you’ll find many resources for your health and healing, such as videos and an online course.

 Chiropractors often hire Acupressure Practitioners to release the tension in a patient’s back muscles before giving a chiropractic adjustment.
 This makes the adjustments easier and more effective.